syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ![NodeSize](Annotation_images/NodeSize.png) &ensp;&ensp;&ensp;&ensp; ![ConnectorSize](Annotation_images/SizeConnector.png)

-N> Size of the Annotation is 100% size of the Node.
+N> Size of the annotation is 100% size of the node.

 ## Wrapping

-When text overflows Node boundaries, you can control it by using `WrapText` property.
+When text overflows node boundaries, you can control it by using the `WrapText` property.
 So, it is wrapped into multiple lines.
-The Wrapping property of Annotation defines how the Content should be wrapped.
+The Wrapping property of annotation defines how the content should be wrapped.

 {% tabs %}